-We recommend you enrol before 10 December to complete the required paperwork, if you plan to undertake study in Semester One, or by May for a start in Semester Two.
-The dissertation is a two-semester paper, and the thesis is a three-semester paper.
+We recommend you enrol before 10 December to complete the required paperwork, if you plan to undertake study in semester 1, or by May for a start in semester 2.

 You will first be directed to create (new students to the University) a Student Portal, or log into (returning students) the Student Portal using your username and password.
 Please remember to return to your Student Portal, as this is where your Letter of Offer will be sent!

-Getting started on your dissertation can be daunting and it’s easy to put it off.
-We encourage you to start planning your dissertation and discuss this with Dan Wright (Paper Co-ordinator for PHCY 590 Dissertation and PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.
+Getting started on your thesis can be daunting and it's easy to put it off.
+We encourage you to start planning your thesis and discuss this with Associate Professor Alesha Smith (Paper Co-ordinator for PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.

 For some people the topic is obvious: something that they've always wanted to do.
 For others, it takes longer to identify a topic.
 If you know what you want to do, then you need to find a supervisor and discuss the project with them.
 They can advise you about whether the project is feasible within the timeframe and resources available.
 Be prepared to be flexible about your study topic: utilise your supervisor's expertise and knowledge.

 If you are unsure what you want to do, feel free to approach potential supervisors in the School of Pharmacy.
 Academics like to talk with people about their research and many of them have potential projects suitable for MClinPharm students.